Bees are awesome creatures and beekeeping an experience to have.

 Apis indica (Indian honey bee)

 Apis indica are generally medium in size.
 You would usually find their hives in the cracks of trees, house corners and cracks on the wall, in areas that are calm.
-They are calm in nature and so can very easily be domesticated.
+They are calm and so can very easily be domesticated.
 They make few hives which are about 30 cm long and very close to each other.
 Every hive produces 3-6 kg of honey a year.

 Apis florea (Little honey bee)

 These are the smallest bee species, hence the name little honey bee.
-You can usually find them in plain areas with their hives on tree branches, cracks on plant and walls, roof corners, holes etc. Their hives are small and they frequently change their living place.
+You can usually find them in plain areas with their hives on tree branches, cracks on plant and walls, roof corners, holes etc. Their hives are small and they often change their living place.
 They produce honey as little as 300g-450g in their hives.
 This is basically the reason they are not used for commercial honey production.
 Their sting is not active.
 You can find this species of bees in many Asian countries.

 Apis mellifera (Halvan bee)